 Discover a series of four silkscreen prints by the Turner Prize winning artist, Douglas Gordon.
 Featuring four iconic neons (Cupid, Dolls, Stud, Queen) from his CIRCA 20:22 commission, each edition contains 250 hand-signed prints.

-Collect either one hand-signed print (£144 incl.VAT) or the full set of four (£480 incl.VAT) by selecting from the drop down menu below.
+Collect either one hand-signed print (£250 +VAT) or the full set of four (£800 +VAT) by selecting from the drop down menu below.

 ABOUT THE EXHIBITION

-This December, CIRCA is proud to present if when why what by celebrated Scottish artist Douglas Gordon.
+In December 2022, CIRCA presented if when why what by celebrated Scottish artist Douglas Gordon.
 Peeping out over London’s West End, the never-before-seen work casts an eye on the iconic neon signs that came to define Soho’s historical relationship with the erotic.